 Applicants are hired for a three-semester commitment (which always includes one summer): an initial semester of an internship in an integrated-skills class under the supervision of a senior teacher and an academic coordinator and two semesters of teaching under the supervision of an academic coordinator.
 During the second and third semesters, teachers usually teach one integrated-skills class, eight hours a week, but this schedule may vary.
 Teachers are also required to participate in a variety of activities, including meetings, testing, orientation and graduation, along with their teaching.
 During the first semester, interns receive a small stipend.
 During the second and third semesters, they are compensated on the basis of teaching contact hours.
 Teachers are encouraged to stay at the ALI for at least one additional semester beyond the contract year to broaden their teaching experience and serve as a senior teacher.

 M.A.
-TESOL students may get additional teaching experience by tutoring at the Learning Assistance Center, English Tutoring Center or Campus Academic Resource Program.
+TESOL students may get additional teaching experience by tutoring by visiting the SF State Tutoring website.
 These are rich opportunities to get practical training and experience in teaching academic skills to diverse learners.

 Students Helping in the Naturalization of Elders (SHINE) is a community service learning program in which 200 student “coaches” from across disciplines at SF State and City College of San Francisco are placed in ESL classes each semester to help older immigrants develop language and literacy skills while also preparing for the citizenship test.
 Those who are interested in volunteering should visit the SHINE Website and follow the instructions and links for applying.

 Off-campus teaching jobs and volunteer opportunities are available in the San Francisco Bay Area.
 Announcements of such positions are announced through our M.A.
-TESOL list-serv (see Communications) and may be posted on the M.A.
-TESOL bulletin board.
+TESOL list-serv.

 To find volunteer opportunities on your own, find a volunteer web site like VolunteerMatch and type in “ESL” and your geographical locale.